CordMarston/vue-select/README.md

 Adjusted the dropdown to work better.
+Include Dist.